overthink/pbe/_posts/2014-06-06-microcorruption.markdown

 some insight.

 Below are my notes and solutions.
 Do yourself a favour and actually do the challenge yourself!
 It'll only take... tens of hours!
-But it's well worth it.
+But it's a lot of fun.

+## Answers

+Disclaimer: I don't know what I'm doing, as usual.
+I passed each level, but my reasoning exposed in the writeups might be flawed.
+Feel free to enlighten me if you see problems.

-### Tutorial
+### Tutorial (10)

 Well, they lead you through this one.
 In the `check_password` function you can see it incrementing a count in `r12` after each character of the password is